QuantEcon/lecture-source-jl/source/rst/time_series_models/additive_functionals.rst

     \end{aligned}

-By picking out components of :math:`\tilde y_t`, we can track all variables of interest
+By picking out components of :math:`\tilde y_t`, we can track all variables of interest.

 Code
 ====

-The type `AMF_LSS_VAR <https://github.com/QuantEcon/QuantEcon.lectures.code/blob/master/additive_functionals/amflss.jl>`__ mentioned above does all that we want to study our additive functional
+The type `AMF_LSS_VAR <https://github.com/QuantEcon/QuantEcon.lectures.code/blob/master/additive_functionals/amflss.jl>`__ mentioned above does all that we want to study our additive functional.

-In fact `AMF_LSS_VAR <https://github.com/QuantEcon/QuantEcon.lectures.code/blob/master/additive_functionals/amflss.jl>`__ does more, as we shall explain below
+In fact `AMF_LSS_VAR <https://github.com/QuantEcon/QuantEcon.lectures.code/blob/master/additive_functionals/amflss.jl>`__ does more, as we shall explain below.

 (A hint that it does more is the name of the type -- here AMF stands for "additive and multiplicative functional" -- the code will do things for multiplicative functionals too)

-Let's use this code (embedded above) to explore the :ref:`example process described above <addfunc_eg1>`
+Let's use this code (embedded above) to explore the :ref:`example process described above <addfunc_eg1>`.

 If you run :ref:`the code that first simulated that example <addfunc_egcode>` again and then the method call you will generate (modulo randomness) the plot